htrajan/ht-drawsteel/Classes Single Page/Troubadour.md

 *It doesn't need to make sense, just say it with emotionality.*

 **Effect:** Choose one of the following effects: - You herald a rousing tale of victory.
 An ally within distance has an edge on the next power roll they make before the start of your next turn. - You weave a tale of caution.
-An ally within distance has `(SHIELD)` on the next instance of damage they take until the start of your next turn. - You insult the enemy where they're most vulnerable.
-The next attack made against an enemy within distance has `(SURGE)` until the start of your next turn.
+An ally within distance has `ð¡` on the next instance of damage they take until the start of your next turn. - You insult the enemy where they're most vulnerable.
+The next attack made against an enemy within distance has `â¡` until the start of your next turn.

 **Spend 3 Drama:** You can have 2 targets for any of these effects instead of 1.